How to choose an interior paint colour for your house

 6m (L) x 4m (W) deck = 24m2

-Therefore, 4L of UltraDeck will cover your 24m2 deck with two coats.
+Therefore, you'd need 4L of UltraDeck to cover your 24m2 deck with 2 coats